aimeos/aimeos-docs/src/frontend/jsonapi/customer-relations.md

-Each customer account can store relations to other domains for different purposes, e.g. for favorite or watched products .
-The JSON REST API allows you to manage them for the authenticated user.
+Each customer account can store relations to other domains for different purposes, e.g. for favorite or watched products.
+The JSON REST API allows you to manage them for an authenticated user.

 !!! tip
-    How to authenticate the user depends on the used PHP framework.
-Please have a look into the documentation of your used framework, e.g. at Laravel [Passport](https://laravel.com/docs/master/passport)/[Sanctum](https://laravel.com/docs/master/sanctum) or Symfony [Guard](https://symfony.com/doc/current/security/guard_authentication.html).
+    The way how a user is authenticated depends very much on the PHP framework you use.
+Please have a look into the documentation of your framework of choice, e.g. at Laravel [Passport](https://laravel.com/docs/master/passport)/[Sanctum](https://laravel.com/docs/master/sanctum) or Symfony [Guard](https://symfony.com/doc/current/security/guard_authentication.html).

-The customer response can return more than the URLs for managing relations, it can also include the related items itself.
+In addition to the URLs for managing relations, the customer response can also include the related items themselves.
 Add the *include* parameter with the domain of the items you want to fetch, e.g. *&include=product* to get:

 ```json
 {